petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-api-update-release-notes.md

 #### Pinning to an older VM Image Builder API version

-If you want to avoid making changes to the properties in your image templates due to the new case sensitivity rules, you have the option to pin your Azure VM Image Builder API calls to a previous API version.
+If you want to avoid making changes to the properties in your image templates due to the new case-sensitivity rules, you have the option to pin your Azure VM Image Builder API calls to a previous API version.
 This pinning allows you to continue using the familiar behavior without any modifications.

 > [!IMPORTANT]
 > Pinning to an older VM Image Builder API version can provide compatibility with your existing templates, but we don't recommend it due to the following factors:
 >
 > - Older API versions might eventually be deprecated.
-> - By pinning to an older API version, you miss out on the latest features and improvements introduced in newer versions.
+> - By pinning to an older API version, you miss the latest features and improvements introduced in newer versions.
 These enhancements often improve performance, security, and functionality.

 To ensure compatibility with your existing templates when you're creating or updating an image template, specify the desired API version by including the `api-version` parameter in your call to the service.
 For example: